avaloki108/BabaYaga/DESIGN.md

-# BabaYaga Design Document
+# Web3AuditMCP Design Document

 ## 1. Introduction

-BabaYaga is a comprehensive, autonomous smart contract auditing tool designed to enhance the security and reliability of Web3 projects.
+Web3AuditMCP is a comprehensive, autonomous smart contract auditing tool designed to enhance the security and reliability of Web3 projects.
 It integrates the strengths of leading static and dynamic analysis tools, including Slither, Mythril, and Foundry, with a powerful orchestration layer that automates end-to-end audit plans.
-This document outlines the architectural design, component interfaces, and implementation plan for BabaYaga.
+This document outlines the architectural design, component interfaces, and implementation plan for Web3AuditMCP.

 ## 2. Goals and Objectives